Maritime Brass Quintet

 Richard Simoneau, trumpet

-When Richard is not performing on the trumpet, he enjoys spending time outdoors, mostly hiking and camping.
+When Richard is not performing on the trumpet, he enjoys spending time outdoors, mostly

 Gina Patterson, horn